A Local's Guide to Travel in Sardinia

 Summer - Full on beach season, but lots of crowds

 In summer, the months of July and August are packed as holidaying Europeans and Italians all descend on Sardinia to hit the beach and escape the oppressive heat.
-The island is also roasting hot and outdoor activities can become unpleasant.
-Prices skyrocket as well and availability is limited just about everywhere.
+Although you can cool off in the water, temperatures can get pretty roasting on land.
+Prices skyrocket as well and availability is limited on the most popular parts of the coast.

-Summer is Sardinia at it’s most vacation-y” and a summer visit is a lot of fun, but you just need to be prepared for the potential downsides.
+Summer in Sardinia is pure Mediterranean beach vacation vibes, and a visit this time of year is a lot of fun, but you do need to be prepared for the trade-offs of high prices, big crowds, and scorching temperatures.

 Winter - Not worth it for most people